 Is Organic Social Media Still Important for Credit Unions?

-One of the main questions we get from credit unions is how often they should be posting on social media.
+One of the main questions we get is how often credit unions should be posting on social media.
 All social media platforms handle organic posts very differently, but we focus mostly on Facebook and Instagram due to their historical performance for our clients.
 Organic reach on Facebook has declined significantly over the last 5 years.
 Why?
 Facebook has prioritized advertising over organic content.

 While many companies and users speculate that Facebook did this to increase profits, usage of the Facebook app hasn’t decreased.
 What has decreased is the percentage of users who see an organic post from a company page.
 Studies have shown that as little as 5% of your fans will see a post.
 Because of this decline, paid social media advertising has become even more critical.